ROC-HCI/UR-FUNNY/README.md

 Please read the folllwoing paper for the details of the dataset and models.

-Hasan, M. K., Rahman, W., Zadeh, A., Zhong, J., Tanveer, M. I., & Morency, L. P .
-UR-FUNNY: A Multimodal Language Dataset for Understanding Humor.
-(Acepted in EMNLP 2019)
+Hasan, Md Kamrul, Wasifur Rahman, Amir Zadeh, Jianyuan Zhong, Md Iftekhar Tanveer, and Louis-Philippe Morency.
+"UR-FUNNY: A Multimodal Language Dataset for Understanding Humor."

 # Dataset